Jesus continues to answer the disciples' questions and predicts what will happen at the end of time when he will come again in power and glory.

 The Three Questions the Disciples Asked

-We're now looking at questions two and three, ‘What will be the sign of your coming and of the end of the age?’
+We are now looking at questions two and three, ‘What will be the sign of your coming and of the end of the age?’
 The disciples didn't know whether the destruction of Jerusalem would be at the same time as the return of Jesus Christ.
 We now know that certainly was not the case, and the destruction of Jerusalem was an interim event - an event that happened as part of a longer-term process.
-We're now going to look at that longer-term process.
-We're going to look at Matthew 24: 22 - 25 first of all.
-We'll look at this passage in sections.
+We are now going to look at that longer-term process.
+We are going to look at Matthew 24: 22 - 25 first of all and look at the passage in sections.
 Jesus uses the expression ‘those days’ probably referring to the broader period of the Church age, and particularly as it drew to its conclusion.
 Let's read Matthew 24: 22 - 25.

 ‘If those days had not been cut short, no-one would survive.
 But for the sake of the elect, those days will be shortened.
 At that time, if anyone says to you, “Look, here's the Messiah!
 Or, there he is!”
 Do not believe it.
 For false messiahs and false prophets will appear and perform great signs and wonders to deceive, if possible. even the elect.
 See!
 I have told you ahead of time.’Matthew 24:22-25, NIV